User Tools

 User Folders

 In the Image & Thumbnail Browser images can be moved ([S]ave, or [F1] to [F12]) or copied ([C]opy) to various user-specified folders to separate them into different categories.
-The following settings apply:
+A limited subset of this functionality is also available in the Main Media Window.

 baseFolder=